XueqiWang/Four-Level_CRT/README.md

 IV.
 Folder

-15. binResults = folder to save power/size data (from the raw data through binScenarios_Analytical.R and binRES.R) with an subfolder “binRData,” which contains 30 empty sub-subfolders to save raw data from simulation programs 7-12.
+15. binResults = folder to save power/size data (from the raw data through binScenarios_Analytical.R and binRES.R) with an subfolder “binRData,” which contains 30 empty sub-subfolders ("1row" to "30row") to save raw data from simulation programs 7-12.

 V. Software